-Xanathar’s Guide to Everything was the first significant supplemental ruleset for 5th Edition Dungeons and Dragons that I purchased, and perhaps one of the most important supplements for both players and Dungeon Masters.
+Xanathar’s Guide to Everything was the first significant supplemental ruleset for fifth edition Dungeons and Dragons that I purchased, and perhaps one of the most important supplements for both players and Dungeon Masters.
 Where Volo’s Guide to Monsters was released as a supplement the year before focusing on monsters, monster lore, and character races; Xanathar’s Guide to Everything provides a resource focused on character options, optional rules, and resources for running the game.
 Published in 2017, the book was the result of a massive collaboration with dozens of playtesters (who are credited in the inside cover, and likely many more from the larger community).
 As both a player and a Dungeon Master, I find myself using this book nearly as often as I do the core rulebooks.
 I love the synergy of many of the new subclasses and character creation options, and the additional rules and mechanics are brilliant.
-Within the scope of 5th Edition, Xanathar’s Guide to Everything falls under the “must have” list for me.
+Within the scope of fifth edition, Xanathar’s Guide to Everything falls under the “must have” list for me.

 Beyond the new subclasses, there is an expanded section focused on character origins and tables.
 These are clearly presented as “ideas, not rules” for players looking to draw inspiration for creating their characters, rather than creating them from scratch on their own.
 There are four main sections, breaking down key aspects of a character prior to them entering or joining in an adventure, presented in tables from which to choose from or to roll on for a result.
 There are Origins, focusing on who you are and where you’re from, looking at a character’s family and where they grew up.
 Next is Personal Decisions, exploring how you chose or came to have your particular background and class, along with relevant details for both.
 Following that is Life Events, where a memorable happening has had a profound effect on your life.
 Lastly are the Supplemental Tables, some of which are referenced in earlier sections (such as rolling for or choosing a Tragedy from the Life Events section) or to add significant people to your character’s past, such as a close friend or mentor.
 All these details serve to flesh out the backstory for a character, making them more than just a combined background and class, giving them depth and nuance and hopefully more interesting significance in light of the larger game.

 An interesting addition of this book is the inclusion of fifteen new Racial Feats.
 Each has a specific purpose for their designated race, thematically designed to represent a transformation or deepening connection to a character’s race.
-The feats provide for a growth or expansion of the character, giving distinction to the strengths of different races, and are great additions to the available feats for 5th Edition.
+The feats provide for a growth or expansion of the character, giving distinction to the strengths of different races, and are great additions to the available feats for fifth edition.
 They are each beneficial and powerful, often synergizing thematically and mechanically with options that fit well with particular races.
 The combinations lent through these feats have great potential for players looking to lean into the heritage of their character’s race.